A Dog's Purpose (novel): Plot

 A woman breaks the car window, and rescues Toby.
 She brings him home, and presents him to her eight-year-old son, Ethan.
 Toby is renamed Bailey.
 Over the course of many years, Bailey lives a full life with Ethan, and accompanies him through many difficulties, including arson, which leads to Ethan permanently injuring his leg, and ending his promising athletic career.
 Ethan goes to live with his grandparents at their farm in Michigan so he can be with his girlfriend Hannah and finish his senior year in high school.
 Around that time, things are not going well in the family, with Ethan's injury, an eventual breakup with Hannah, and a divorce between Ethan's parents.
 Soon after moving, Ethan goes off to college, leaving Bailey with infrequent visits from him during the holidays.
 Bailey's health starts to decline, with him taking naps very often and being weak.
 Soon, Ethan's mother and grandparents take him to the vet, where he is once again put down.

 Bailey wakes up once again as a German Shepherd.
 Bailey, who realizes that he is now a girl, is picked out and named Ellie by a police officer, named Jakob, and trained to be a search-and-rescue dog.
 Jakob and Ellie find a kidnapped girl but while getting the man into custody he shoots Jakob, injuring him so that he can no longer be a policeman.

 Ellie then gets put into the care of one of Jakob's colleagues, Maya.
-After passing of old age, he is reborn but this time as a Labrador Retriever with Wendi, his new owner, who is ecstatic with her new pet, whom she names Bear.
+After dying from old age, he is reborn but this time as a Labrador Retriever with Wendi, his new owner, who is ecstatic with her new pet, whom she names Bear.
 She cannot keep him because of a no-pet rule in her apartment building.
 Instead, she gives him to her mother, who is dating an alcoholic.
 Neither treat Bear very well, and the mother's boyfriend, fed up with the dog upon receiving a notice that he needs to provide better living conditions, ditches him on a country road.
 Bear recognizes his surroundings, having been there before with Ethan.
 Using the skills he learned as Ellie, Bear is able to trail the scent of one of the farm's animals to the Farm, where Ethan lives.
 Ethan, now an elderly man, decides to keep Bear, who he renames Buddy, and marries Hannah.
 Years pass, and Ethan suffers from an apparent stroke, and as he is dying suddenly recognizes that Buddy is Bailey.